 Kolbe in Japan

 In 1930, Kolbe travelled to Japan, where he spent several years serving as a missionary.
-He founded a monastery on the outskirts of Nagasaki (the monastery survived the atomic blast, shielded by a mountain) Whilst serving as a missionary, Kolbe sought to accept local Japanese customs.
-For example, he chose the location of building of the monastery based on Shinto customs.
+He founded a monastery on the outskirts of Nagasaki (the monastery survived the atomic blast, shielded by a mountain).
+While serving as a missionary, Kolbe sought to accept local Japanese customs.
+For example, he chose the location of the new monastery based on Shinto customs.
 Although the location on the side of the mountain was strange, its position helped it to survive the later Atomic bomb dropped on Nagasaki.
 He also entered into dialogue with local Buddhist priests and some of them became friends.
 However, increasingly ill, he returned to Poland in 1936.

 Second World War